-I have been working on Bhakti for more than thirty years.
+I have been working on Kabir and the wider Bhakti poetry for more than thirty years.

-My book on Kabir, Akath Kahani Prem Ki was released in October 2009 to critical acclaim.
-Apart from my analysis of Kabir’s poetry, the book deals with the critical issue of colonial and indigenous modernity in 15th-18th century India.
-You can read an extract here (hindi)
+My book on Kabir, Akath Kahani Prem Ki was released in October 2009 to critical and popular acclaim.
+Apart from my analysis of Kabir’s poetry, the book contains much material of interest to the cultural historian, as the issue of indigenous modernity in 17th-19th century India has been dealt with in some detail.
+You can read an extract here (Hindi)

 Read an extract in English translation (Published in Communalism Combat – January 2010)